privacybydesign/irma_keyshare_webclient/README.md

-IRMA cloud webclient
+IRMA keyshare webclient
 ======================

-This project contains all the web sources to interact with an IRMA Cloud server.
-Currently these pages should be considered a *prototype* implementation of a web interface for the cloud server.
+This project contains all the web sources to interact with an [IRMA keyshare server](https://github.com/credentials/irma_keyshare_server).
+Currently these pages should be considered a *prototype* implementation of a web interface for the keyshare server.
 In particular it allows users to

- * register an account with a cloud server, so that it can benefit from the extra security offered by this server;
+ * register an account with a keyshare server, so that it can benefit from the extra security offered by this server;
  * inspect a log of recent actions; and
  * disable the user's IRMA App.

-# Development

-Some notes on development

 ## Quick start